-- (A) Appealable Decisions are those made under Article 3 of this Code or otherwise expressly provided for under WT rules. - (B) In accordance with Article 8.4.1 of the WT Statutes (in effect as of November 2021), WT MNAs and CUs are required to provide appeal of disciplinary decisions to their National Olympic Committee, a national arbitrational body, the Court of Arbitration for Sport, or similarly situated arbitrational body.
+- (A) Appealable Decisions are those made under Article 3 of this Code or other decisions that WT rules expressly allow for appeal under this Code. - (B) In accordance with Article 8.4.1 of the WT Statutes (in effect as of November 2021), WT MNAs and CUs are required to provide appeal of disciplinary decisions to their National Olympic Committee, a national arbitrational body, the Court of Arbitration for Sport, or similarly situated arbitrational body.